Rafiki FoundationBack To List View

 Rafiki Foundation is developing libraries for the Rafiki Institute of Classical Education (RICE), their program that is training Christian teachers for Africa.
 Rafiki's desire is to have books available for the RICE students to read and use.
 Many of the books are children's books as they want to develop the students' knowledge and love for children's literature.
 For more information on the RICE program, click here.

-Click here for the list of books.
 Books should be in good shape, with no writing in them except possibly on the title page.
 Library binding would be nice, but paperback is okay.
-Rafiki has asked that books arrive by June 10, but they did say that books could be accepted later.
-Books may be mailed directly at Rafiki Foundation's home office or brought to the Global Mission office or left at the Welcome Center.
+Books may be mailed directly to Rafiki Foundation's home office or brought to the Global Mission office or left at the Welcome Center.

 If mailing to Rafiki, write on the outside of the box, RICE in all caps.